hw-studio-fall17/project.restaurant-website/README.md

 ## LEVEL TWO

 ## Home Page in `home.html`
-* Try changing your background color to be a [linear-gradient()](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient) instead of one solid color
+* Try changing your background color to be a [linear-gradient()](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient) instead of one solid color in `style.css`
 * Add a [google font](https://fonts.google.com/) to your page.
   * Click on the red plus sign of the font you want to use
   * Click on the black bar at the bottom of the page that says 1 Family Selected